apache/activemq-artemis/docs/user-manual/en/ha.md

 ##### Peer or Multi Primary
 With coordination delegated to the quorum service, roles are less important.
-It is possible to have two peer servers compete for activation of a nodeID; the winner activating as live, the looser taking up a backup role.
+It is possible to have two peer servers compete for activation; the winner activating as live, the looser taking up a backup role.
 On restart, 'any' peer server with the most up to date journal can activate.
-The instances need to know in advance, what identity (nodeID) they will coordinate on.
+The instances need to know in advance, what identity they will coordinate on.
-In the replication 'primary' ha policy we can explicitly set the 'peer-node-id' to a common value for all peers in a cluster.
+In the replication 'primary' ha policy we can explicitly set the 'coordination-id' to a common value for all peers in a cluster.

 For `multi primary`:
 ```xml